IIIF/api/source/api/image/2.0/index.md

 ###  A. Implementation Notes

-  * For use cases that enable the saving of the image, it is _RECOMMENDED_ to use the HTTP Content-Disposition header ([RFC6266][33]) to provide a convenient filename that distinguishes the image, based on the identifier and parameters provided.
+  * For use cases that enable the saving of the image, it is _RECOMMENDED_ to use the HTTP Content-Disposition header ([RFC6266][rfc-6266]) to provide a convenient filename that distinguishes the image, based on the identifier and parameters provided.
   * This specification makes no assertion about the rights status of requested images or metadata, whether or not authentication has been accomplished.
 Please see the IIIF Metadata API for rights information.
   * This API does not specify how image servers fulfill requests, what quality the returned images will have for different parameters, or how parameters may affect performance.
 See the compliance document for more discussion.
   * Image identifiers that include the slash (/ %2F) or backslash (\ %5C) characters may cause problems with some HTTP servers.
 Apache servers from version 2.2.18 support the "AllowEncodedSlashes NoDecode" (link to ) configuration directive which will correctly pass these characters to client applications without rejecting or decoding them.
 Servers using older versions of Apache and local identifiers which include these characters will need to use a workaround such as internally translating or escaping slash and backslash to safe value (perhaps by double URI-encoding them).
-  * As described in [Section 4.3 - Rotation](#rotation), in order to retain the size of the requested image contents, rotation will change the width and height dimensions of the returned image file.
+  * As described in [Rotation][rotation], in order to retain the size of the requested image contents, rotation will change the width and height dimensions of the returned image file.
 A formula for calculating the dimensions of the returned image file for a given rotation can be found here.

 ### B. Versioning

-Starting with version 2.0, this specification follows [Semantic Versioning][25] with version numbers of the form "MAJOR.MINOR.PATCH" where:
+Starting with version 2.0, this specification follows [Semantic Versioning][semver] with version numbers of the form "MAJOR.MINOR.PATCH" where:

   * MAJOR version increment indicates incompatible API changes.
   * MINOR version increment indicates addition of functionality in a backwards-compatible manner.